18F/handbook/docs/policies/travel/travel-guide-accounting-codes.md

 ### Multiple Accounting Codes
 **MAY NEED UPDATING**
-Sometimes, you may have to combine travel that is being billed to a client with travel taken for other 18F business.
+Sometimes, you may have to combine travel that is being billed to a client with travel taken for other CivicActions business.

 For example, you might plan a billable client trip to coincide with the non-billable Offsite All-Hands meeting.
 Here is how you would go about doing this.